Amelia Noel

-Amelia Noel born Abinda, or Minka, Levy" briefly "Amelia Noah (c.1759 – 1818) was a British printmaker, publisher and printer.
+Amelia Noel, born Abinda, or Minka, Levy and briefly Amelia Noah" (c.1759 – 1818) was a British printmaker, publisher and printer.
 She was an artist and a teacher of drawing.
 She exhibited in the Royal Academy in 1795 and she was the drawing teacher to the daughters of King George III and Queen Charlotte.

 Life

 Noel was born in London when her name was Abinda, or Minka Levy.
 In 1781 she married Henry Noah who had been born with the name Zebe in the synagogue in Duke's Place.
 In time they would both use the name Noel.
 Her husband was a source of debt for both of them.
 He was bankrupt and she became responsible for his further financial shortfalls.